-• Operating Angle:
+Operating Angle:

-The hydraulic lift can set the tube angle at any position up to 27° when operating.
+The hydraulic lift can set the tube angle at any position between 12° and 35° when operating.
 Because the belt does not have roll-back barriers, the product will roll-back if the angle is too steep.
-Do not position at more than 27°.
+Do not position at more than 35°.

-Note: The lower the angle, the greater the capacity.
+The lower the angle, the greater the capacity.